 Without a thorough qualification, an even more serious issue that can arise is the newer generation not having the same number of endurance cycles as the previous generation.
 At a minimum a calculation should be made to ensure the latest memory can meet the applications lifetime demands.
 The best case is for a full qualification with an accelerated life test to be performed prior to shipping to customers.

-Cactus lives and breathes Industrial Grade flash storage products, based on the highest reliability SLC NAND flash as well as a thoroughly tested, locked-BOM, Commercial Grade offering based on the more cost effective MLC NAND.
+Cactus lives and breathes Industrial Grade flash storage products, based on the highest reliability SLC NAND flash as well as a thoroughly tested, locked-BOM, Industrial MLC offering based on the more cost effective MLC NAND.

 Embedded and Industrial OEM designers are encouraged to contact us for assistance with the memory design for their system.